nexoracontrol-ops/hotpath-rs/docs/src/cpu_profiling.md

-# CPU profiling
+# Rust CPU Profiling with samply

-In addition to execution time and allocations tracking, `hotpath` also supports CPU sampling.
-By comparing different profiling reports, you can determine whether a bottleneck is I/O-bound, CPU-bound, or memory-bound.
+`hotpath` provides sampling-based CPU profiling for Rust using [samply](https://github.com/mstange/samply).
+Unlike pure instrumentation, CPU sampling shows where your program actually spends processor time, letting you tell apart CPU-bound, I/O-bound, and memory-bound bottlenecks.
+This guide covers installing samply, configuring permissions on macOS and Linux, and reading the CPU usage report.

+By comparing the CPU report against the timing and allocation reports, you can pin down what kind of bottleneck you have: high wall-clock time but low CPU samples means I/O-bound (waiting), high CPU samples means CPU-bound (computing), and high allocation counts point to memory pressure.
 See [Sampling comparison](/blog/sampling_comparison) for a detailed explanation of how the profiling modes differ.

-CPU profiling uses [samply](https://github.com/mstange/samply) and requires some additional system configuration.
+CPU profiling requires some additional system configuration, covered below.

-## Configuring CPU profiling
+## Configuring samply CPU profiler

 Start by installing `samply`: